rust-lang/rfcs/text/0000-scoped-impl-trait-for-type.md

   This doesn't matter for `Span::call_site()` vs. `Span::mixed_site()` since scoped implementations would resolve transparently through both, but it does matter for `Span::def_site()` which should exclude them.

   It very much does matter if one of the opt-in mitigations for [first-party-implementation-assumptions-in-macros] is implemented.

-  The [trait-binding-site] section above has a range of examples, but these likely don't cover everything.

-- I used some example crates above that don't exist.
-If that makes it into the documentation, I think those should be created with the described features.

 - Should outer generic type parameters be visible on/in scoped `impl Trait for Type`, including `use`-declarations?